shadow-syndicate/contracts/README.md

 # Reveal

-To finalize creating and give birth to Roach token you should call reveal.
-There is birth cooldown period (by default 1 week).
+You should call reveal to finalize creating and give birth to the Roach token.
+There is a birth cooldown period (by default, 1 week).

 ```
 /// Setups roach genome and give birth to it